 Putting a child on psychiatric medication is a difficult decision for parents and physicians alike.
 In many situations, these medications can be a life line for the child, helping them better control their impulses so that they avoid dangerous behaviors, or assisting them in better regulation of intense and sometimes scary emotional states.
 However, there are also situations in which medications are prescribed when they are not necessarily needed, or when children are placed on several different medications at once (sometimes five or more), which can have its own dangers.
-Deciding on the best course of treatment, especially for children with serious behavioral struggles, is a complicated and
+Deciding on the best course of treatment, especially for children with serious behavioral struggles, is a complicated and often difficult task.

-A study reported recently in the Boston Globe highlights this struggle.
+A study reported in the Boston Globe highlights this struggle.
 According to this article, “foster children in Massachusetts are nearly four times as likely to be prescribed psychotropic drugs as other children receiving similar Medicaid support in the state.”
 The article notes that foster children often have significant mental health needs, but also discusses some of the potential dangers associated with the use of psychiatric

 medications, especially when certain guidelines are not consistently followed.